Fukushima Himba Stakes

 The Fukushima Himba Stakes (Japanese 福島牝馬ステークス) is a Grade 3 horse race in Japan for Thoroughbred fillies and mares aged four and over.
 It is run in April over a distance of 1,800 meters on turf at Fukushima Racecourse.

 The Fukushima Himba Stakes was first run in 2004 and has held Grade 3 status ever since.
-The race was run at Niigata Racecourse in 2011.
+The race was run at Niigata Racecourse in 2011 as the racecourse was heavily damaged by the 2011 Tōhoku earthquake and tsunami.
+The race was once again ran in Niigata in 2021 due to the racecourse being damaged by the 2021 Fukushima earthquake.

 Race details

 The race is run at Fukushima Racecourse over a distance of 1,800 meters on turf.

 Weight

 55 kg for four-year-olds and above.